 10-Day Portugal Trip (Part 2/5) – Sintra and Cascais Day Trip

-Get ready for an action-packed day as we spent a full day from our Lisbon itinerary for a day trip to Sintra and Cascais.
-Wear comfortable shoes as you’re going to be doing quite a lot of walking.
-Last time, I only spent half a day there and visited only two sights.
-This time around, we did plenty more and included Cascais as well.
-You can totally split this itinerary into two days, which I personally would recommend so you get to properly enjoy each site and not end up with dead legs by the end of the day.
+Get ready for an action-packed day as we spend a full day from our Lisbon itinerary for a day trip to Sintra and Cascais.
+Wear comfortable shoes as you’re going to be doing a lot of walking.
+You can totally split this itinerary into two days, which I would personally recommend, so you get to properly enjoy each sight and let your legs rest a bit in between.

-This Sintra and Cascais day trip is part of our 4-day Lisbon itinerary (part 1) and part of our whole 10-day Portugal Trip which also include Coimbra (part 3), Aveiro (part 4), and Porto (part 5).
+This Sintra and Cascais day trip is part of our 4-day Lisbon itinerary (part 1) and part of our whole 10-day Portugal Trip, which also includes Coimbra (part 3), Aveiro (part 4), and Porto (part 5).

 Sintra is the number one day trip destination for anyone visiting Lisbon.
-It’s inevitable that it’s a bit touristy but I really enjoyed Sintra especially its charm and fairytale-like setting.
-Last time, I managed to visit the Castle of Moors, the Pena Palace, and explored the streets in Sintra town centre.
+It’s inevitable that it’s a bit touristy, but I really enjoyed Sintra, especially its charm and fairytale-like setting.
+Last time, I managed to visit the Castle of Moors, the Pena Palace, and explore the streets in Sintra town centre.
 This time, we started early in the day and visited plenty more sights.
 We were absolutely knackered but we managed to get to Cascais as well with a stop at Cabo da Roca, i.e. the westernmost point of Europe.

 How to go to Sintra from Lisbon